Chapter 5: Youth Protection Program

 5.3.4 Requirements of Designated Individuals.
 Any University employee, student, parent/legal guardian, independent contractor, or other volunteer who will serve as a Designated Individual in any Youth Program must first meet the following requirements:

 5.3.4.3 Youth Protection Training.
-It is the University's policy to provide training to personnel who work with Youth Participants in order to educate them about significant risks posed to children.
+It is the University's policy to provide training to Designated Individuals who work with Youth Participants in order to educate them about significant risks posed to children.
 The University aims to keep children safe by engaging staff and volunteers in strategies for recognizing, preventing, and reporting abuse and neglect.

-The University provides the training mandated by Texas Education Code § 51.976 and the University of Texas System.
+The University provides the training mandated by Texas Education Code § 51.976 and The University of Texas System.
 This training includes information and examination concerning warning signs of sexual abuse and child molestation.
 To receive information about training, please contact the University’s Office of Institutional Compliance at (915) 747-6478.

 The training is provided by the University at no cost to the Designated Individual.
-Youth Programs that host twenty (20) or more Youth Participants who are on campus for all or part of at least four (4) days are required to submit an annual Sexual Abuse and Child Molestation training and examination report to the Department of State Health Service Campus Program for Minors ( PHSCPS@dshs.state.tx.us) within five (5) days of the start of the Youth Program.
+Youth Programs that host twenty (20) or more Youth Participants who are on campus for all or part of at least four (4) days are required to submit an annual Sexual Abuse and Child Molestation training and examination report to the Department of State Health Service Campus Program for Minors (PHSCPS@dshs.state.tx.us) within five (5) days of the start of the Youth Program.

 All University faculty, staff, and students are additionally required to complete the Employment Discrimination and Sexual Misconduct Prevention Training compliance module.